Applications for area-wide licences in 26 GHz and 28 GHz bands

 Applicant information pack

 The applicant information pack (AIP) is a guide for those applying for an AWL.
-It contains the details of how the allocation process will work.
+It has details of the allocation processes for AWLs in the 26 GHz and 28 GHz bands.
 You should read this before making an application.

 Tax calculator and calculator guide